First-Time Guide to Pittsburgh

 Best Time to Visit

-Spring (April-June): Mild weather, blooming gardens, festivals
+Spring (Apr–Jun): Mild weather, blooming gardens

-Summer (July-August): Warm weather, outdoor activities, major events
+Summer (Jul–Aug): Warm weather, outdoor events

 Budget Tips